All the Fashion Details from Bachelor in Paradise Season 7 Week 6 - E! Online

 Things are really starting to heat up on Bachelor in Paradise Season 7.
 The relationships are getting serious, the new arrivals haven't stopped, and, of course, there is a lot of fashionable beach attire.
 We can't wait to see who finds lasting love this season, but in the meantime, we can dig into the fashions.
 BIP is the perfect show to watch for summer style inspo.

 We will keep track of all the looks from the latest episode throughout the night and we will continue to search for the cast members' outfits all season long.
-Keep on scrolling to see some rose-worthy ensembles from Urban Outfitters, Solid & Striped, Show Me Your Mumu, and more.
+Keep on scrolling to see some rose-worthy ensembles from Urban Outfitters, Solid & Striped, Show Me Your Mumu, SHEIN, Revolve, and more.

 It was sad to see Kendall Long leave the beach, but her final beach outfit was fashionable, as per usual.
 She wore denim shorts with a red, smocked tank top.